Skip to content

 }

-If the parent layout route is not explicitly deployed as an Edge Function, it and its nested routes will be deployed as Serverless Functions by default.
+If the parent layout route is not explicitly defined as an Edge Function, that route and its nested routes will deploy as Serverless Functions.
 In such cases, exporting a config object with runtime: 'nodejs' is not necessary.

 To summarize, Edge Functions with Remix on Vercel: